-The Work Plan Progress and Budget module in MoDOT's Maintenance Management System was completed in mid-June 2021.
+The Work Plan Progress and Budget module in MoDOT's MMS was completed in mid-June 2021.
 This tool will be utilized going forward to report progress for this measure.
 An example visual is provided from MMS demonstrating work plan progress for Asphalt Pavement Repair and Pipe Culvert Repair for calendar 2021 to date.
-So far through mid-July all activities are progressing as expected with the exception of striping which is only at 27% statewide.
-This is due to material shortages.
-The unprecedented freeze in Texas this winter damaged the main production facilities for the resins used in the paint.
-This entire season is expected to be impacted by this supply shortage.
+Due to dry weather and material savings from striping and other additional revenue, the other activities performed well above planned levels.